Skip to main content

 10th November, 1908

-That dawn, the Alipore Jail, which opened only two years back, witnessed the hanging of Kanailal Dutta, a twenty-year-old member of the “Jugantar Dol” an anarchist group that was set up primarily by Aurobindo Ghosh (Later Rishi Arabindo) his brother Barindra and their associates.
-Kanailal hailed from Chandannagore and although he was not present in most of their meetings in Kolkata he was still one of their early members from Chandannagore, then a French province.
+That dawn, the Alipore Jail, which opened only two years back, witnessed the hanging of Kanailal Dutta, a twenty-year-old member of the “Jugantar Dol”, an anarchist group that was set up primarily by Aurobindo Ghosh (Later Rishi Arabindo), his brother Barindra and their associates.
+Kanailal hailed from Chandannagore, and although he was not present in most of their meetings in Kolkata, he was still one of their early members from Chandannagore, then a French province.

 Jai Kanai” filled the air of Calcutta that day and poured out public support for the movement for the first time in the 1900s.
 The British realised it was not about a few people spread across the length and breadth of the Bengal Province any more.
 It was about the common people supporting those who wanted to pick up arms against the British Raj and its atrocities.
 It was a call for freedom which the people answered.
 A realisation of being colonised that now ran in the blood of the masses.

 Kanailal wanted the procession as soon as his death sentence was given.
-He had expressed that to his surviving elder brother Dr. Ashutosh Dutta and his associate member of Chandannagore, Motilal Ray.
+He had expressed that to his surviving elder brother, Dr. Ashutosh Dutta and his associate member of Chandannagore, Motilal Ray.
 He wanted people to remember the day.
 Not because he wanted to be immortal in any way, but because he wanted the British to know that the people of India were ready to fight.
 The message to the government would be clear.
-No death in the gallows would be forgotten.
+No death on the gallows would be forgotten.
 More importantly, he wanted the Indians to know that the likes of Mir Jafar and Jagat Seth betraying their kind would not be spared.
 But why was he being celebrated at death?
 How did it stir an empire of colonisers?

-State archive picture of Funeral
+State archive picture of the Funeral

 Why was Kanailal in Jail?